Stakkeland/Pong-Game/README.md

 # Future Work

 * Add highest score graphic.
-* ALlow user change speed of the game.
+* Allow the user to change the speed of the game.
-* Allow user to change paddle size.
+* Allow the user to change the paddle size.
+* Create title screen graphic to change settings rather than console.